cadicallegari/user/README.md

 ## TODO
+- move db test setup
+- integration tests
+    - db
+    - http
 - encode passwd
-- integration tests
-- implement grpc interface??
 - add health check
 - delete user on post message failures and add text on the readme about it
 - implement some event broker integration